Hellisotherpeople/Active-Explainable-Classification/README.md

 Changelog:

+8/9/2019 -
+* Added model, model weights, updated dataset, and misc code updates
+* Tried to get Keras LSTM/CNN to work (failed)
+* Experimented with different settings on LIME.

 8/8/2019 -
 * Added Keras model support - now utilizes by default KNN if not in Keras mode and a Neural Network if in Keras mode.
 * Added HTML exporting of model explanations. - Thank you ELI5!